Skip to content

 There’s More to Your Roof than Tiles

 The average roof has several parts to it.
 An untrained eye only sees the outermost layer, which usually means the tiles.
-A closer anatomy of the roof reveals that it is a structure made of rafters and trusses.
-These elements are carefully engineered to provide structural support to the roof.
+However, a closer look at the anatomy of a roof reveals a much more complex structure.
+Beneath the tiles, the roof is made up of rafters and trusses—components carefully engineered to provide the essential structural support needed to withstand both the weight of the roofing material and external forces like wind and snow.
+The rafters form the framework that supports the entire roof, while the trusses are designed to distribute weight evenly across the structure, ensuring durability and stability.

 Hint: To keep your roof in mint condition, you’ll also need to keep the gutters and flashing in good shape – and they tend to get worn out with time, especially after heavy rain or storm.